 As a new entrant to the whole VPN world, or even as a seasoned online security expert, you’ve probably heard a few things about Double VPN.
 It’s a security feature that not so many VPN companies provide, and the few that do make it a point to say so on their list of best features.
 This is primarily because the feature allows providers to offer a level of protection that normal encryption isn’t able to guarantee.
 It makes it much more difficult for hackers to get hold of a VPN connection that has double encryption since with such, the level of patience and accuracy required to hack through is almost unattainable.
-Such a high level of protection is able to ensure that users are steered clear of any possible of any threats to their information.
+Such a high level of protection is able to ensure that users are steered clear of any possible threats to their private information.

 Because it is possible that there are a number of people who might not be as familiar to how double VPN all works, in this guideline, we’re going to try and make the concept a little bit easier to understand, and also look at the pros and cons of using such a feature.